Jordan Mancino: Background

 Jordan Mancino started his musical career with the band Edge of Mortality which played shows with Born Blind and Cast in Stone, one member went on to join Bleeding Through.
 He later met his longtime friend Tim Lambesis.
 The duo were in several acts together including Point of Recognition.
 The two friends left that band and then formed As I Lay Dying.
 The two formed the band and released six albums, as well as a compilation of cover songs.
 In 2009, Mancino joined the supergroup Souls of We.

 When Lambesis plotted to kill his wife, Mancino, along with AILD's guitarists Phil Sgrosso and Nick Hipa and bassist Josh Gilbert formed a new band called Wovenwar with Shane Blay, Oh, Sleeper's guitarist and vocalist.
 Mancino recently stated that there is no ill will towards Lambesis.
 Wovenwar has released two albums, Wovenwar (2014) and Honor Is Dead (2016).
 In 2016, Mancino filled in for Unearth drummer Nick Pierce for a brief time.
 Mancino has released several play-through videos, including "Anodyne Sea".
 In 2017, it was reported that Lambesis resurrected AILD with all new members.
 It was also stated that none of the original members, including Mancino, would return to the lineup.
-However in June 2018, it was confirmed the lineup of Mancino, Hipa, Sgrosso, Gilbert and Lambesis have reunited.
+However, in June 2018, it was confirmed the lineup of Mancino, Hipa, Sgrosso, Gilbert and Lambesis have reunited.
+Mancino left As I Lay Dying in 2022.

+Personal life

+Mancino married Marisa Fowler in Las Vegas in 2022.
+The two had met in 2008 at an afterparty for the Soundwave music festival after noticing each other earlier in the day on their flight from Melbourne to Adelaide.